intel-retail/automated-self-checkout/docs_src/pipelinerun.md

 ...
 ```

-The results/ directory is volume mounted to the pipeline container, the log files inside the results/ directory will keep on growing as the pipeline is still running, you can call ./stop_all_docker_containers.sh to stop the pipeline and all running containers.
+The automated-self-checkout/results/ directory is volume mounted to the pipeline container, the log files inside the automated-self-checkout/results/ directory will keep on growing as the pipeline is still running, you can [call to stop the pipeline and all running containers](#stop-pipeline-run).

 ---
 ## Next